Jackie (2016 film): Music

 Mica Levi composed the film's accompanying score.

 Release

 The film had its world premiere at the 73rd Venice International Film Festival on September 7, 2016.
 It also screened at the Toronto International Film Festival on September 11, 2016, winning the festival's Platform Prize.
-Shortly after, Fox Searchlight Pictures acquired U.S distribution rights to the film, and set it for a December 9, 2016, release.
+Shortly after, Fox Searchlight Pictures acquired U.S distribution rights to the film, setting it for a December 9, 2016 release; other interested studios included Netflix, Amazon Studios, and EuropaCorp.
 It was later moved up a week to December 2.

 Home media

-Jackie was released on Blu-ray, DVD, and digital download by Fox Searchlight Pictures on March 7, 2017.
+Jackie was released on Blu-ray, DVD, and digital download by 20th Century Fox Home Entertainment on March 7, 2017.

 Reception

 Box office

 Jackie grossed $14 million in the United States and Canada and $22.6 million in other territories for a worldwide total of $36.6 million.

 Fox Searchlight opened Jackie in a limited release in five theaters across the United States on December 2, 2016.
 In Los Angeles, it screened at the Arclight Hollywood and the Landmark West L.A., while in New York City, it played at AMC Lincoln Square, Cinema 1,2,3, and the Landmark Sunshine.
 It grossed $275,000 during its opening weekend (a per-theater average of $55,000), finishing 20th at the box office.